bomeara/CoCCoE/README.md

 ## List of societies

-You can see an updated, crowd-sourced list of societies and the status of their codes of conduct and ethics at https://docs.google.com/spreadsheets/d/19sj3Q6pHeQB54HceirN06t3aXCfWIqdJmFzrvs2_zDY/edit#gid=0
+You can see an updated, crowd-sourced list of societies and the status of their codes of conduct and ethics at [this Google spreadsheet](https://docs.google.com/spreadsheets/d/19sj3Q6pHeQB54HceirN06t3aXCfWIqdJmFzrvs2_zDY/edit#gid=0), started by [Kermyt Anderson](https://twitter.com/KermytAnderson/status/1019676512822415361).